WHEAT - THE STAFF OF LIFE??

 by Daphne Lambert

+Discover the ancient wisdom of fermented foods that will delight your tastebuds and help to support a healthy gut microbiome.
 The book covers basic recipes, salads, soups, main dishes, condiments, breads and lots more!

-£17.50 + £2.50 p/p
+£12.50 + £2.50 p/p

 BOOKS WE RECOMMEND